Welcome to the

 - Whether your child is provided services by paraprofessionals and, if so, their qualifications

 - School Percentiles: A school percentile between 1 and 99 is reported for most schools.
 This number shows the overall performance of our school relative to other schools that serve the same or similar grades.
-Our school percentile is 49.
-This means that our school is performing higher than 49 percent of the elementary schools in the state.
+Our school percentile is 42.
+This means that we are performing higher than 42 percent of the elementary schools in the state.

 - Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
 Massachusetts has set a goal of reducing proficiency gaps by half between the years 2011 and 2017.
 For a group of students to be considered to be making sufficient progress toward narrowing proficiency gaps, its cumulative PPI must be 75 or higher.